danvyr/wordpress/README.md

 ## Wordpress plugins

-1. Object Cache - for redis cahcing (need to chaching on after activation)
+1. Object Cache - for redis cahcing (need to enable chaching on after activation)
-1. WP Super Cache - html caching (need to chaching on after activation)
+1. WP Super Cache - html caching (need to enable chaching on after activation)
 1. Classic Editor
 1. All In One WP Security